What is required to become a successful virtual teacher

-In the same way, not all teachers successfully teach face-to-face; not all teachers are successful teaching virtually.
+In the same way, not all teachers successfully teach face-to-face; not all teachers are successful in teaching virtually.
 Teaching virtually requires a specific set of skills and the right personality.

-One of the main things that the hiring committee looks for in a candidate is their personality.
+One of the main things the hiring committee looks for in a candidate is their personality.
 They are looking for a bubbly, creative, caring, and innovative person.
 In addition, they are looking for a person who will handle the high demands of the job while creating meaningful relationships with parents and students.
 So, as a candidate, don’t be afraid to show your personality; talk about your hobbies, personal experiences, and what makes you different.
-Your life experiences, hobbies, and interests may help you relate to various students or push you to think out of the box.
+Your life experiences, hobbies, and interests may help you relate to various students or push you to think outside of the box.
 These are valuable skills in the virtual world.

 State virtual schools look for a valid teaching certificate, teaching experience, multiple certifications, and the right personality to fit into the school’s culture.

 As a state virtual school teacher, you will be expected to work with your department, be part of a Professional Learning Community and work with the rest of the faculty and staff to ensure student learning and academic growth.
 Because of this, the hiring committee looks for like-minded individuals ready to work collaboratively, share resources, and work towards a common goal.

 Although things may change in the future, in my experience, administrators at this point look for candidates with some teaching experience.
 Not always required, but teaching experience is a plus.
 You do not have to be a seasoned teacher, but it helps to have some experience with teaching models, methodology, diverse populations, etc. Please remember that teaching experience may include tutoring, Sunday school, camps, etc. Just because you have not taught at a public or private school doesn’t mean you do not have teaching experience.